MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 ### Remove roles

-You can't delete built-in roles and this feature requires a Microsoft Entra ID P1 or P2 license.
+You can't delete built-in roles.
 Use the `Remove-EntraDirectoryRoleDefinition` command to delete a custom role.
 The `DisplayName` parameter refers to the custom role's display name.

 ```powershell
 Connect-Entra -Scopes 'RoleManagement.ReadWrite.Directory'